canoeboot build system. https://canoeboot.org/

 Canoeboot is maintained in parallel with Libreboot, by the same developer.
 Strictly speaking, it is a fork of Libreboot, but with a twist:

 Canoeboot is provided for the purists who absolutely wish to have no proprietary software of any kind.
 Regardless of any other firmware that exists outside of it, the boot flash on your system will be entirely free software if you install Canoeboot on it.
-That includes a complete lack of CPU microcode updates, as per FSF policy.
+That includes a complete lack of CPU microcode updates.

 Canoeboot attempts to bridge this divide by providing a build system automating much of the coreboot image creation and customization.
 Secondly, the project produces documentation aimed at non-technical users.
 Thirdly, the project attempts to provide excellent user support via IRC.